Dynamic Gossip: Introduction

-\paragraph*{Outline} In Section \ref{section.gossip} we define gossip graphs, calls, and gossip protocols.
-The subsequent sections present characterization results for different protocols.
-Section \ref{section.sfs} is on the Any Call protocol, for which success is characterized by weakly connected graphs, and on the Token and Spider protocols that have the same characterization as the Any Call protocol.
-Section \ref{section.co} is on the Call Me Once protocol, for which strong success is characterized by weakly connected graphs.
-These results are all straightforward.
-Section \ref{section.lns} is devoted to the Learn New Secrets protocol, for which strong success is characterized by sun graphs, and weak success by the complement of graphs that are (what we will later define as) bushes or double bushes.
-Section \ref{section.other} summarizes our results, compares the protocols of this paper by their extensions, and suggests further research.
+\paragraph*{Outline} In Section \ref{section.gossip} we define gossip graphs, calls, gossip protocols, strong, weak and fair success, and also the six particular gossip protocols that we characterize in our contribution.
+The subsequent two sections present those characterization results.
+Section \ref{sec.all} is devoted to all gossip protocols for which strong and weak success is characterized by weakly connected graphs.
+Section \ref{section.lns} is devoted to the $\LNS$ protocol, for which strong success and weak success are characterized by non-trivial classes of gossip graphs.
+Section \ref{section.other} summarizes our results and suggests further research.

-\section{Gossip Graphs and Gossip Protocols}
+\section{Gossip graphs and gossip protocols}